bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

-> Now at the end of the day this book is interested in $P(h|e\&k)$ —the probability that Jesus was God Incarnate who rose from the dead ($h$), on the evidence both of natural theology ($k$) and of the detailed history of Jesus and of other human prophets ($e$)
+> Now at the end of the day this book is interested in $P(h|e\&k)$ --the probability that Jesus was God Incarnate who rose from the dead ($h$), on the evidence both of natural theology ($k$) and of the detailed history of Jesus and of other human prophets ($e$)

 For clarity, I prefer to use the letter $R$ for the primary claim that Jesus was risen from the dead, rather than $h$.
-Since Swinburne is assuming the "evidence of natural theology" through the entire argument, we don't need the extra symbol $k$ — we can subsume it into the "evidence."
+Since Swinburne is assuming the "evidence of natural theology" through the entire argument, we don't need the extra symbol $k$ -- we can subsume it into the "evidence."
 Finally, in Swinburne's argument, he brings in two extra symbols: $c$ for the claim that God became incarnate and $f$ that "we have *claims* that there is evidence of the strength given by $e$."
 Although I agree that we should always focus on what evidence we have (i.e. we have claims of events), Swinburne makes no use of these two extra symbols because near the end of the argument he makes the following two statements (in his notation):

 > 1. $P(h|e \& k)$ will not be very different from $P(c|e \& k)$
 >
 > 2. It cannot make any difference to the probability that $f$ (with $k$) gives to $c$, if we add to $f$ [...] the details of the evidence [...]
-So, $P(c|e\&k)= P(c|f\&k)$ […]
+So, $P(c|e\&k)= P(c|f\&k)$ [...]

 which effectively makes his two extra symbols redundant:  $f$ is equivalent to the evidence $e$, and $c$ is equivalent to the primary statement under analysis $h$.
 After recognizing this, the basic structure of the argument follows the Bayes' Rule,